 Finally, observe that the number of schema partitions of order is .
 So for , the number of schema partitions of order 2,3,4 and 5 are on the order of , and respectively.
 The take away from our thought experiment is this: while a search space may have vast numbers of coarse schema partitions, most of them will have negligible effects (due to averaging).
 In other words, while coarse schema partitions are numerous, ones with non-negligible effects are rare.

 So what exactly does a genetic algorithm do efficiently?
 Using experiments and symmetry arguments I’ve demonstrated that a genetic algorithm with uniform crossover can sift through vast numbers of coarse schema partitions in parallel and identify partitions with non-negligible effects.
 In other words, a genetic algorithm with uniform crossover can implicitly perform multitudes of effect/no-effect multifactor analyses and can efficiently identify interacting loci with non-negligible effects.

 Let’s Play a Game

 As per the discussion in the first part of this post, the set of pivotal indices is the dual of a schema partition of order 4.
 Of all the schema partitions of order 4 or less, only this partition has a non-zero effect.
 All other schema partitions of order 4 or less have no effect.
-(Verify for yourself that this is true) In other words, in the world of effect evaluation, parity is a Needle in a Haystack (NIAH) problem.
-The kind of problem that seems closed to all approaches save brute force.
+(Verify for yourself that this is true) In other words parity seems like a Needle in a Haystack (NIAH) problem—a problem, in other words, that requires brute force.